Syslogine/docsy/userguide/content/en/docs/operating-systems/ubuntu/tutorials/how-to-install-mariadb-on-ubuntu-20-04.md

 title: How To Install MariaDB on Ubuntu 20.04
 tags: ['how to', 'install', 'mariadb', 'ubuntu', '20.04']
 categories: ["Ubuntu"]
+description: >
+  This tutorial will show you how to install a MariaDB on Ubuntu 20.04
 ---

 ## Introduction